hinault/Workshop-ChatBot-With-QnAMaker/README.md

 |Caring|I don't have an age.|
 |Enthusiastic|I'm a bot, so I don't have an age.|
 ||

+#### Add Chit-Chat in your KB

+1. Download the English friendly [datasets on GitHub](https://github.com/Microsoft/BotBuilder-PersonalityChat/tree/master/CSharp/Datasets)

+1. Go to qnamaker.ai portal.
+Select your KB and select **Settings** from the top menu.

+1. Scroll down to **Import knowledge base** and import qna_chitchat_friendly.tsv fiel.

 1. Select the last page of questions and answers from the bottom of the table.
 The page shows questions and answers from the Chit-chat personality.